 The famous “gold water” from Gdańsk, a luxurious and strong herbal liquor especially renowned for the flakes of 23 carat gold dancing in every bottle.
 It is the symbol of the city of Gdańsk which you simply have to visit (not only because of Goldwasser, but still, it is a good excuse!) and once you do check out our Gdańsk tours here.

 Polish mead, made from fermented honey, a noble drink with a centuries-old tradition, once a specialty of Polish manor houses.
 You can try modern flavoured versions: Dwójniak Maliniak (with raspberry juice) and Dwójniak Jabłkowy (with apple juice) – trust me, you won’t go back to wine!
+More about history of Polish meads can be found in this article.

 The only Polish “aged vodka”, rye spirit aged in oak barrels.
 Sometimes it is called the “Polish whiskey”.
 Produced in Poland and Lithuania as early as the 15th century, with time became one of the most favourite drinks of Polish-Lithuanian nobility.
 Once in manor houses the tradition was that when a boy was born vodka was placed in wine barrels and stored until he would get married, opened on his wedding day.